davidsilvasmith/bitcoinbulls.net/_posts/2015-10-13-how-to-buy-bitcoin-the-complete-step-by-step-tutorial.md

 There are a couple of reasons not to use Coinbase.

  1. Coinbase won't allow people who don't have a bank account to purchase bitcoin.

     For users without bank accounts I recommend LocalBitcoins (covered below).
- 2. For a small number of you who have stock investment experience you might prefer using your brokerage to purchase bitcoin.
-I’ll be covering that scenario later as well.
+ 2. For a small number of you who have stock investment experience you might prefer using your brokerage or an exchange to purchase bitcoin.
+I’ll cover those scenarios as well.
+ 3. Coinbase maintains control of your bitcoin.
+They can freeze / suspend / confiscate your funds.
+They are subject to Anti Money Laundering Laws and Know Your Customer regulations.

+     I've read about accounts being suspended with no warning given.
+Personally I've received an email letting me know about my violations of their policy including the corrective actions.
+I expect this won't concern many people (my warning was for using localbitcoins).

     The reason I recommend most people use Coinbase is because it is fast, safe, and convenient.

 ###Coinbase is fast.